-Reporting Entity
+> Reporting Entity

-Workforce Advantage Academy Charter High School (School) is a component unit of the District School Board of Orange County, Florida.
-The School is sponsored by its charter-holder Workforce Advantage Academy, Inc., a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act and Section 1002.33, Florida Statutes.
+Workforce Advantage Academy, Inc. (School) is a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act and Section 1002.33, Florida Statutes.
 The governing body of the School is the not-for-profit corporation Board of Directors, which is comprised of five members.